 Depending on the situation, you could also have the right to file a claim against the offender who the police were chasing at the time of your injury.

-Krzak Rundio Law Group Is Here for You
+Krzak Rundio Gorman, Injury Attorneys Is Here for You

 If you’ve suffered from an injury as a result of a high-speed police chase, you may feel as though your injuries are completely unfair and that you were simply in the wrong place at the wrong time.
-At Krzak Rundio Law Group in Chicago, we know how to handle your case and will fully investigate the police and perpetrator’s actions to determine who should be held responsible for your injuries.
+At Krzak Rundio Gorman, Injury Attorneys in Chicago, we know how to handle your case and will fully investigate the police and perpetrator’s actions to determine who should be held responsible for your injuries.

 Reach out to our office today for a free consultation so we can discuss your potential claim.